jlau729/deep-learning/README.md

 ### Training
 The training set was the first ~70% of the data points.
 Training was based on previous homeworks.
 Some specifics I used were:
-- criterion = mean average loss.
-(I accidently used cross entropy at first and panicked when the loss when into -500.)
+- criterion = mean squared error
 - number of epochs = 10
 - optimizer = Adam
 - learning rate = 0.002
 - weight decay = 0.0005
 - train batch size = 128
 - test batch size = 128

 ### Testing